pratyayj/graphql-learning/README.md

 To run any of the React apps, simply run `npm start` in that folder.

-To run the GraphQL server simply run `npm <SERVERFILE>.js` in the root folder.
+To run the GraphQL server simply run `node <SERVERFILE>.js` in the root folder.